float, flexbox

 Example

-, the flex lines are packed toward the end of the container:
+With flex-end, the flex lines are packed toward the end of the container:

 .flex-container {